Ringworm Isn’t Always Red: Spotting the Rash on Darker Skin Tones

 Final thoughts

 After all, acne marks on darker skin are completely normal and easily treatable.
-Where it is not okay, however, is when the absence of representation in skincare and dermatology gives way to feeling ignored if you have darker skin.
-Everyone deserves to be seen, acknowledged, and cared for.
-Your skin experiences count.
-This is your chance to have your say!
+But the absence of representation in skincare and dermatology can make it more difficult to treat if you have darker skin.
+The more we learn about all skin tones equitably, the closer we get to fair skin health!

 References